- Home /

 Indeed, the Kaduna state Governor, Mallam Nasir El Rufai is among several other political office holders, who adore President Muhammadu Buhari.

-Those in support of this argument insist that on a number of occasions, the Kaduna state Governor had knelt down to greet and/or consult with the President.
+Those in support of this argument insist that on a number of occasions, the Kaduna state Governor knelt down to greet and/or consult with the President.
 They maintain that this is only a sign of respect in the traditional African setting.

 Nigerians are yet to stop complaining of constitutional breaches and the unabated trampling of the rule of law in the dust, without noticeable changes by the powers that be.